sarwari-mallela/ie-bank-fe/Threat Modelling.md

 - Recommend a strategy to manage risks.

 **Calculate the risk of each threat:**
-For the IE Bank frontend application, we have analyzed various threats and have assigned a risk level based on their likelihood and potential impact.
+For the IE Bank application, we have analyzed various threats and have assigned a risk level based on their likelihood and potential impact.
 For example, the risk of cross-site scripting (XSS) is identified as MEDIUM likelihood due to robust input validation, but the impact is HIGH because of the potential to affect many users, leading to an overall HIGH risk rating.

 **Identify the countermeasures:**